lwazislovo/BitcubeEval/README.md

 # BitcubeEval
-The web version is accessible from https://lwazislovo.github.io/BitcubeEval/
+The web-base front-end is accessible from https://lwazislovo.github.io/BitcubeEval/